Employer Advice on Supporting Employee Mental Health in the Workplace

 There is still a stigma associated with mental health problems due to which employees may hesitate to reach out or seek help.

 Make sure you educate your staff on mental health concerns.
-You could invite an expert to give a talk on the subject via Zoom.
-Better still, you could provide online training to your staff, especially managers.
+You could invite a mental health professional to give a talk on the subject.
+Better still, you could provide mental health training to your staff, especially managers.

 The Mental Health Commission of Canada (MHCC) offers free courses to this end.
 It also runs a Mental Health First Aid program to improve mental health literacy and teach skills to better manage potential mental health problems.